 The problem was that a dreaming person had no control of the situation and it was feared that the dreamer could be accessible to malicious spirits, opening a disturbing portal to unwanted beings in the afterlife.

-Ever since ancient times, the meaning of dreams has been one of the most fascinating topics of discussion around the world.
-People have been fascinated by dreams for thousands of years and cultures around the world have developed their own traditions for interpreting dreams.
+Ever since ancient times, the meaning of dreams has been one of the most fascinating topics of discussion worldwide.
+People have been fascinated by dreams for thousands of years, and cultures worldwide have developed their own traditions for interpreting dreams.
 This hasn’t changed in modern times.

 Written by Ellen Lloyd – AncientPages.com